tc39/proposal-temporal/docs/datetime.md

 Since `Temporal.DateTime` objects are immutable, use this method instead of modifying one.

 > **NOTE**: The allowed values for the `dateTimeLike.month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).

+> **NOTE**: If a `calendar` property is provided on `dateTimeLike`, the new calendar is applied first, before any of the other properties.
+> If you are passing in an object with _only_ a `calendar` property, it is recommended to use the `withCalendar` method instead.

 Usage example:
 ```javascript